Professional Licensure and Certification

 Clinical Laboratory Science: Caldwell University’s joint BS in Clinical Laboratory Sciences with Rutgers School of Health Professions Medical Laboratory Science Program meets the professional licensing requirements of the following 11 states: CA, FL, GA, HI, LA, MT, ND, NV, NY, TN, and WV.
 At this time, all states not listed above do not require professional licensure to practice within the profession.
 Read more about state requirements for licensure at ASCLS.org.

-Counseling: Caldwell University’s graduate programs in Counseling and Applied Behavior Analysis that lead to either the national registration of Registered Art Therapist (ATR) or the national Board Certified Behavior Analyst (BCBA) license, meet the educational requirements in all 50 states.
+Counseling: Caldwell University’s graduate programs in Counseling that lead to the national registration of Registered Art Therapist (ATR), meet the educational requirements in all 50 states for that national registration.